 - First – safety base: There should be a base for the first base fielder to touch and a separate base for the runner to step on (with a distance of 6 inches between the bases).

 - Home – safety base: There should be an extra base laid out parallel to the existing home plate (at least 24 inches away from it).
 A line is to be drawn in the dirt between the two to enable the runner to touch the safety bag or cross the line in a safe manner, in order to score a run.

 - Commitment Line: There is a "commitment line" halfway between third base and the home plate, marked with an extra base or by drawing a line in the dirt across the base path.
 This marks the no-return point of a base runner going towards home plate.

 - Other Bases: For the other bases, fielders should be touching only one side of the base, allowing a base runner to touch the base without interference.

-- For recreational leagues only: If a field does not have a home run fence, teams are responsible for setting up the home run line, using the 4 pylons at 210-250ft (approximately 70-83 paces) from home base.
+- If a field does not have a home run fence, teams are responsible for setting up the home run line, using the 4 pylons at 210-250ft (approximately 70-83 paces) from home base.
 Some fields may require different lengths.
 Please ensure both teams agree with the home run line location before the start of the game.

 - Batting teams are responsible for providing base coaches at first and third base.
 These are typically players on your team that are batting further down the lineup at the start of each inning.